mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Were you able to reach anyone?"
 Jathi asked.

-"The only other two observatories are in Holrag and Seroa, and they're both unresponsive.
+"I tried the observatories in Holrag and Seroa, and they're both unresponsive.
 Makes sense, it's the middle of mid-day sleep."

-"No worries," Jathi said with a chipper voice.
-"I'll try Melna's personal line."
+"I'll try Melna's personal line," Jathi said with a chipper voice.

 Jathi set himself at the phone desk and set a note flat upon the table in front of him.
 There was no space for two near him, so I stood closer to the door.
 I wondered where the usual operator slept during mid-day.
 It was quite a small building in terms of footprint, but ceiling was far above us, making room for a towering ordered nest of tarred metallic wires and rails.
 They were dense enough, I imagined, for someone to sleep directly on them, but there wasn't a person in sight.